- Tip #1. Clear Criteria = Clear Result

 Tip #4.
 Code Review Guideline = Progress Bar

-Best practices for code review are those with the roadmap.
-When you have a SOP, you can track and regulate each action, and your team has a cheat sheet and stimulus to move on.
+Establishing clear guidelines ensures everyone knows exactly how to do a code review, creating a smoother workflow and more consistent outcomes.
+Best practices for code review are those defined by clear code review guidelines, providing your team with a roadmap.
+When you have a SOP and a clear code review checklist, you can track and regulate each action, and your team has a cheat sheet and stimulus to move on.

 There are 2 types of guidelines you can implement.